Abdulla-Khan/Todo-App/README.md

 # Todo-App
-An application made using Material UI in flutter with some concepts of Dart.
+An application made using Material UI in flutter with some concepts of Dart which basically makes ToDo list so that you can prioritize you work or tasks

 A few resources to get you started if this is your first Flutter project: